Yugie-oh/test_app_7/README.md

 # README

-1. Complete Ruby on Rails Developer
+1. Complete Ruby on Rails Developer by Lugisani Muthige

 This README would normally document whatever steps are necessary to get the